 Benefits of Colocation, And Reasons For Choosing A Colo Solution

-The entire idea of a colocation data center is based around economies of scale.
-Rather than spending money for construction and maintenance of a dedicated company facility, a business can avoid all of those large capital expenses by colocating in a facility where the costs of space, power, security, connectivity, monitoring, facility maintenance and redundancy are all shared among many tenants.
+The entire idea of a colocation data center is based on economies of scale.
+Rather than spending money for construction and maintenance of a dedicated company facility, a business can avoid all of those large capital expenses by colocating in a facility where the costs of space, power, security, connectivity, monitoring, facility maintenance, and redundancy are all shared among many tenants.
 For these reasons, colocation for dedicated servers is more cost-effective than building a data center for most companies.
 It can also save the enormous amount of time which would be required to build a stand-alone facility, allowing a relatively quick startup.

-Additional benefits to colocation services include the reliability, quality and cost of connectivity and network speed.
+Additional benefits to colocation services include the reliability, quality, and cost of connectivity and network speed.
 Colos are buying their bandwidth in bulk, so the prices they pay are lower than retail rates, and those savings are passed along to clients.
 And their centers are often built close to hubs for the best connections to tier 1 internet backbones, with redundant networks always available.

 One of the first reasons many firms used colos was for security of their crucial and sensitive data.
 It is a benefit that companies often overlook today when choosing locations for their servers, but most USA colocation data centers provide the most secure environments possible including uninterruptible power, temperature and humidity control, air filtration, passive and active fire protection, video monitoring, entry restricted by proximity card, voice or fingerprint recognition, and onsite security personnel.